Paint it, BlackA biography of kohl containers

 Beautifully illustrated and with a catalogue of over 30 objects, this book presents a unique overview of the history and use of kohl containers.
 I especially liked the intermittent ‘kohl stories’, in which an aspect of kohl (ancient and modern) is highlighted.
 This hardcover book will embellish your ethnographical library!

-The book is a gift from the publisher.
+The book was a gift from the author and publisher.